-On October 3, 2016, this Court sustained in part and overruled in part SWRCB's demurrers to the five original petitions/complaints and granted motions to intervene by State Water Contractors ("SWC").
+On October 3, 2016, this Court sustained in part and overruled in part SWRCB's demurrers to the five original petitions/complaints and granted motions to intervene by SWC.
 Three additional petitions/complaints by existing petitioners, which address the administrative enforcement proceedings, were coordinated as add-on cases by stipulation of the parties.
-In addition to SWC, the Central Delta Water Agency and South Delta Water Agency (which are also petitioners) and the Department of Water Resources have intervened in one or more of the coordinated actions.
+In addition to SWC, the Central Delta Water Agency and South Delta Water Agency (which are also petitioners) and DWR have intervened in one or more of the coordinated actions.